Showing posts sorted by relevance for query Hysteria. Sort by date Show all posts

 Once exclusively female

-Late in the nineteenth century, Sigmund Freud's early work with diagnosed hysterics was important in his development of psychoanalytic therapy, one patient ever calling the treatment a "talking cure" and within the profession it’s still known as “talk therapy”.
-It wasn’t until 1980 the Diagnostic and Statistical Manual of Mental Disorders (DSM) withdrew the word.
+Late in the nineteenth century, Sigmund Freud's (1856-1939) early work with diagnosed hysterics was important in his development of psychoanalytic therapy, one patient ever calling the treatment a "talking cure" and within the profession it’s still known as “talk therapy”.
+It wasn’t until 1980 the American Psychiatric Association's (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM) withdrew the word.
 In the first edition of the DSM (DSM–I (1952)) the condition was named “conversion reaction” while, in DSM–II (1968), it was grouped with dissociation disorder under the new diagnostic category of “hysterical neurosis” although, later, conversion disorder was conceptualised as a disorder of the brain associated with disordered emotions.
 The transition to a system that classified psychiatric disorders by clinical phenomenology rather than aetiology resulted in the elimination of “hysterical neurosis” from DSM–III (1980), supplanted by “dissociation disorders” and “conversion disorders” with the latter separated from the former and listed as a “somatoform disorder”.
-Thus, since 1980, somatoform disorders and the dissociative disorders have been separate categories in the DSM, the progressive nomenclature being:
+Thus, since 1980, somatoform disorders and the dissociative disorders have been separate categories in the DSM (the changes generally reflected in the World Health Organization’s (WHO) International Classification of Diseases (ICD)), the nomenclature progressing thus:

 Thursday, August 11, 2022